 How much do you think your head worth?
 When I started to write about helmets for motorcycles, being myself a motorcycle/scooter rider, I thought I can finish this blog post much faster.
-But, my thoughts were completely wrong, because when we speak about helmets for motorcycles it cannot be covered considering only its size and colour.
+But, my thoughts were completely wrong, because when we speak about helmets for motorcycles it cannot be covered considering only its size and color.
 My research helped me realize that there are many other details yet to be uncovered related to the helmets.

 By the time you complete reading this article, I am sure you would have a shift in your mindset about the helmets for motorcycles and scooters.
 Not just that.
 You also would be in a better spot to prioritize and suggest/take a wise path while choosing the helmets for motorcycles.

 When I purchased helmets for my motorcycle, I went to the showroom with only a few things running in my mind.
-The Cost, Brand, and colour.
+The Cost, Brand, and color.
 I am sure most of us might have had and having similar points regarding the Helmets.
-Other than the Cost and Brand, there are few more things that we need to be aware of while buying helmets for motorcycles.
+Other than Cost and Brand, there are few more things that we need to be aware of while buying helmets for motorcycles.

 In India, most of the helmets are ISI certified.
 This is a norm for any company in India who produce helmets for motorcycles to pass and get certified so that they can sell it in the Indian market.
 How about the helmets that are with SNELL ratings and DOT / ECE certified?
 Stay with us and we will uncover that section slowly as you read further.

 Helmets – The Most Vital Piece Of A Safety Gear For A Motorcycle Riders